 As the “storm of the century” approaches, Caroline, her husband, and Vivi plan to get away, but end up stuck behind with no shelter or provisions.

 The Murphy sisters must come to the rescue on Caroline’s boat, The Starlite Sisters, in an effort to rebuild their community and their family.
+It's a great, light story focused on family relations during the holiday season.

 A Christmas Memory by Truman Capote